-☑ Yes.
-If yes, describe how the differential monitoring approach is representative of the full complement of health and safety requirements.
-To ensure providers are competent and use safe and adequate Health and Safety Standards as expected in applicable regulations and statutes, Child Care Inspection Specialists complete unannounced inspections at the child care program at least annually for a program licensed to provide care for 29 or fewer children and at least twice every year for a program licensed to care for 30 or more children under the Child Care Licensing Act.
+[x] No. If no, describe: To ensure providers are competent and use safe and adequate Health and Safety Standards as expected in applicable regulations and statutes, Child Care Inspection Specialists complete unannounced inspections at the child care program at least annually for a program licensed to provide care for 29 or fewer children and at least twice every year for a program licensed to care for 30 or more children under the Child Care Licensing Act.
 At each unannounced routine inspection, the applicable Regulations Compliance Review Licensing Checklist is used to determine if a program is: in compliance, not in compliance, or if the regulation is not applicable or not observed.
 At programs with 29 or fewer children, an entire checklist is completed during the annual inspection and all regulations must be documented as in compliance, not in compliance, or not applicable.
 At programs requiring two annual inspections, the Regulations Compliance Review Licensing Checklist is completed in its entirety between the two inspections.
 This means every regulation must be observed between the two inspections conducted annually.
 This is conducted for all licensed and licensed CCDF providers.

-- iv.
+iv.
 Identify which department or agency is responsible for completing the inspections for licensed center-based providers.
-Department of Health and Human Services, Division of Public Health, Children's Services Licensing - b.
-Licensed CCDF family child care providers - i.
-Does your pre-licensure inspection for licensed family child care homes assess compliance with health standards, safety standards, and fire standards?
+Department of Health and Human Services, Division of Public Health, Children's Services Licensing components do not include staff training and volunteer training and volunteer b.
+Licensed CCDF family child care providers

+Does your pre-licensure inspection for licensed family child care homes assess

+- compliance with health standards, safety standards, and fire standards?